 To make these plays even more effective, equip your team with ready-to-use resources.
 This includes email templates for outreach and follow-ups, call scripts for discovery and demos, and proposal templates.
 Providing these assets saves your reps valuable time, ensures brand consistency, and gives them a solid foundation they can customize for each interaction.

-Step 6: Include Training and Coaching Resources
+Step 6: Add Training Materials and Coaching Guides

 A playbook is only as good as the team using it.
 Don't just hand it over and expect magic to happen.
 Dedicate a section of your playbook to enablement materials that help your team master the skills and tools they need to succeed.
 This includes detailed product information, competitive battle cards that highlight your key differentiators, and guides for using your tech stack, especially your CRM.